Earn your A.A. and Bachelor's degrees at SPC

 Earn you A.A. and bachelor's degrees at SPC

 The American Sign Language Studies A.A.
-Transfer Plan was designed to prepare you to enter SPC's Educational Studies and Community Leadership bachelor's degree.
+Transfer Plan prepares you to enter SPC's Educational Studies and Community Leadership with a subplan in Educational Interpreting.